Apprenticeship & Craft Training

 How Long Does An Apprenticeship Last?

-Most apprenticeships last for 4 years or the equivalent of 8,000 supervised On-the-Job-Training Hours (OJTs) & a minimum of 576 classroom hours taught by certified & experienced instructors.
+Most apprenticeships last for 4 years or the equivalent of 8,000 supervised On-the-Job-Training Hours (OJTs) and a minimum of 576 classroom hours taught by certified and experienced instructors.
 In the Maryland apprenticeship process, both on the job training and classroom training are required.
 Registered apprentices work full-time while attending ABC Chesapeake Shores’ state-certified classes.

 Chesapeake Shores Chapter Apprenticeship classes start in the Fall (September) and end in Spring (May).
-Classes are held two nights a week either on Monday’s & Wednesday’s or Tuesday’s and Thursday’s.
+Classes are held two nights a week either on Mondays/Wednesdays or Tuesdays/Thursdays.

 How does the Registered Apprenticeship model work?